Diesel (gay bar)

 Diesel (sometimes Diesel Seattle) is a gay bar in Seattle, in the U.S. state of Washington.

 History

-The bar opened in 2011, catering to the bear community.
+The LGBT-owned bar opened in 2011, catering to the bear community.
 Mike Reis is a co-owner.

 In 2011, Reis was denied service by the printing company Access Printed Media for promoting homosexuality, which the American Civil Liberties Union said violated state law.